jorgekautz/reference-guide/design-patterns/README-en.md

 * [Facade](patterns/structural/facade-en.md): A facade is an object that creates a simplified interface to deal with another more complex piece of code, in a way that simplifies and isolates its use.
 An example could be creating a facade to deal with a class from an external library.
 * [Flyweight](patterns/structural/flyweight-en.md): A large number of objects share the same object with common properties in order to save memory.
 * [Proxy](patterns/structural/proxy-en.md): It is a class that works as an interface to anything else: an Internet connection, a file on disk, or any other resource that is expensive or impossible to duplicate.

+### Behavior patterns

+In this last group, most of the patterns are found, and they are used to manage algorithms, relationships and responsibilities between objects.

+The behavior patterns are:
+* [Command](patterns/behavior/command.md): They are objects that encapsulate an action and the parameters they need to execute.
+* [Chain of responsibility](patterns/behavior/chain-of-responsibility.md): Avoid coupling to the sender and receiver of a request giving the possibility to several receivers to consume it.
+Each receiver has the option of consuming that request or passing it on to the next one in the chain.
+* [Interpreter](patterns/behavior/interpreter.md): Defines a representation for a grammar as well as the mechanism to evaluate it.
+The language syntax tree is typically modeled using the Composite pattern.
+* [Iterator](patterns/behavior/iterator.md): It is used to be able to move through the elements of a set sequentially without the need to expose their specific implementation.
+* [Mediator](patterns/behavior/mediator.md): An object that encapsulates how another set of objects interact and communicate with each other.
+* [Memento](patterns/behavior/memento.md): Grants the ability to restore an object to a previous state.
+* [Observer](patterns/behavior/observer.md): Objects are able to subscribe to a series of events that another target is going to broadcast, and they will be notified when this occurs.
+* [State](patterns/behavior/state.md): Allows you to modify the way an object behaves at run time, based on its internal state.
+* [Strategy](patterns/behavior/strategy.md): It allows the selection of the algorithm that executes a certain action at runtime.
+* [Template Method](patterns/behavior/template-method.md): Specifies the skeleton of an algorithm, allowing subclasses to define how they implement actual behavior.
+* [Visitor](patterns/behavior/visitor.md): Allows you to separate the algorithm from the data structure that will be used to execute it.
+In this way, new operations can be added to these structures without having to modify them.